Table of Contents

 Dogs With Medical Problems Will Stay Calm

-If you have a dog with a medical problem, such as hip dysplasia or severe arthritis, using waterless shampoo will help keep him calm and comfortable during bath time.
-It can be extremely difficult to get a dog with a medical condition into the tub, even if you have a special step ladder for them.
+It can be challenging to get a dog with a medical condition into the tub, even if you have a special step ladder for them.

 - Wahl 820015 No-Rinse Waterless Shampoo